aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/README.md

 _You are responsible for the cost of the AWS services used while running this Guidance.
 As of August 2025, the cost for running this Guidance with the default settings in the US East (N. Virginia) region is approximately:_

-- $87.23 per month for Data Lake (Hive Table)
+- $92.06 per month for Data Lake (Hive Table)
-- $49.38 per month for Data Lake (Iceberg Table)
+- $65.88 per month for Data Lake (Iceberg Table)
-- $260.51 for Amazon Redshift
+- $252.50 for Amazon Redshift
-- \+ $771.47 per month if real-time analytics are enabled
+- \+ $770.94 per month if real-time analytics are enabled

 **NOTE:** The price estimates for Amazon Redshift and real-time analytics both include costs for an on-demand Amazon Kinesis data stream.
 If both options are enabled, the overlapping cost of the data stream will have to be subtracted.
+Pricing for Amazon Data Firehose may differ when the Amazon Kinesis data stream is enabled.

 _We recommend creating a [Budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html) through [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
 Prices are subject to change.
 For full details, refer to the pricing webpage for each AWS service used in this Guidance._